owenkerrisk/Penetration-Testing-using-Kali-Metasploit-/README.md

 Procedures: specific technique implementation.

+Attackers can exploit organisational networks through various methods, including session hijacking, SQL injection, and other sophisticated techniques.
+As a Security Analyst, I recognize that adversaries are growing increasingly adept in their attack strategies.
+Organisations must remain vigilant and proactive, as even a single oversight can lead to substantial damage,

 ## 🛡️ MITRE ATT&CK TTPs for Penetration Testing Assignment

 | **TTP ID** | **TTP Name**                     | **Description**                                                                                          | **Detection Relevance**                                                         |